 Here’s a checklist of things to do before listing your home:

-- Declutter, perhaps moving excess furniture to a storage unit.
+- Declutter, perhaps moving excess items to a storage unit.

 - Get an optional home inspection to identify any issues.